Homiletics: Conférences in Notre-Dame

 The next important era is the so-called conférences in Notre-Dame in Paris, following the Revolution of 1830.
 The most prominent name identified with this new style of preaching was that of the Dominican Lacordaire, who, for a time, with Montalembert, was associate editor with de Lamennais of "L'Avenir".
 This new style of preaching discarded the form, the division, and analysis of the scholastic method.
 The power of Lacordaire as an orator was beyond question; but the conférences, as they have come down to us, while possessing much merit, are an additional proof that oratory is too elusive to be committed to the pages of a book.
-The Jesuit Père de Ravignan shared with Lacordaire the pulpit of Notre-Dame.
+The Jesuit Gustave Delacroix de Ravignan shared with Lacordaire the pulpit of Notre-Dame.
 Less eloquent men followed, and the semi-religious, semi-philosophic style was beginning to grow tiresome, when Jacques-Marie-Louis Monsabré, a disciple of Lacordaire, set it aside, and confined himself to an explanation of the Creed; whereupon it was sententiously remarked that the bell had been ringing long enough, it was time for Mass to begin (cf. Boyle, "Irish Eccl.
 Rec.", May, 1909).